Lesser sooty owl: Description

-The lesser sooty owl is a nocturnal owl with dark gray plumage and distinctive white speckles.
-Its heart-shaped facial disc is bicoloured, with a light horn-colored bill.
+The lesser sooty owl is a nocturnal owl with dark grey plumage and distinctive white speckles.
+Its heart-shaped facial disc is bicoloured, with a light horn-coloured bill.
 It averages 32–38 cm in size, with females typically being larger and more aggressive than males.
 They are habitat specialists which means they require a particular habitat to survive.
 In terms of diet, they are generalists which means they have a varied diet and are flexible with the prey they consume.
 In general, sooty owls are uncommon because they are difficult to observe in the dark, dense forests they live in.
 The sooty owl is the third largest Australian forest owl behind the powerful owl (Ninox strenua) and the rufous owl (Ninox rufa).
 Lesser sooty owls are known to be very territorial and release a loud whistle to ward off intruders.
 These owls are particularly vulnerable to changes to their habitat and resources because they are generally found in low numbers and have small clutches.

 Taxonomy

-Owls are generally subdivided into two families: Strigidae (hawk owls) and Tytonidae (masked owls).
-The lesser sooty owl is part of the Tytonidae family, which includes the barn owl (Tyto alba), grass owl (Tyto longimembris) and masked owl (Tyto novaehollandiae).
+Owls are generally subdivided into two families, Strigidae (typical owls) and Tytonidae (barn owls).
+The lesser sooty owl is part of the family Tytonidae, which includes the western barn owl (Tyto alba), grass owl (Tyto longimembris) and masked owl (Tyto novaehollandiae).
 The lesser sooty owl is considered to be a masked owl because of the mask-like appearance of the feathers contouring its face.
 This facial structure allows for better reception of sound waves.
 Owls in the family Tytonidae, like the lesser sooty owl, have a longer and thinner skull than owls in the family Strigidae.
 The digital tendon locking mechanism that helps the bird perch is also thinner in the lesser sooty owl compared to most other owls.

-Some researchers believe that the lesser sooty owl is a separate species from the greater sooty owl (T. tenebricosa) due to their differences in size, vocalizations and color of plumage.
-The lesser sooty owl is smaller than the greater sooty owl and has lighter coloration of plumage.
+Some researchers believe that the lesser sooty owl is a separate species from the greater sooty owl (T. tenebricosa) due to their differences in size, calls and colour of the plumage.
+The lesser sooty owl is smaller than the greater sooty owl and has lighter coloured plumage.
 However, other researchers think that these owls are part of a single species, the sooty owl.
 They consider the greater sooty owl (T. t. tenebricosa) and the lesser sooty owl (T. t. multipunctata) as sister subspecies.